batman-nair/PerspectiveBox/README.md

 Change perspective of the image by dragging the image.
 On tablets and phones motion control can be used for changing the perspective.

+If you are interested in adding/testing your illustrations, let me know, I'm interested to test too.

 ![Splash](./screencaps/Animation.gif)